hashicorp/vault-ssh-helper/README.md

-Vault SSH Helper
+vault-ssh-helper
 ===============

-Vault SSH Agent is a counterpart to Vault's (https://github.com/hashicorp/vault) SSH backend.
+ssh-helper is a counterpart to Vault's (https://github.com/hashicorp/vault) SSH backend.
 It enables creation of One-Time-Passwords (OTP) by Vault servers.
 OTPs will be used as client authentication credentials while establishing SSH connections with remote hosts.

-All the remote hosts that belong to SSH backend's role of type OTP, will need this helper to be installed, get its SSH configuration changed to enable keyboard-interactive authentication and redirect its client authentication responsibility to Vault SSH Agent.
+All the remote hosts that belong to SSH backend's role of type OTP, will need this ssh-helper to be installed, get its SSH configuration changed to enable keyboard-interactive authentication and redirect its client authentication responsibility to ssh-helper.

 Vault authenticated users contact Vault server and get an OTP issued for any specific username and IP address.
-While establishing an SSH connection, helper reads the OTP from the password prompt and sends it to Vault server for verification.
+While establishing an SSH connection, ssh-helper reads the OTP from the password prompt and sends it to Vault server for verification.
 Only if Vault server verifies the OTP, client is authenticated and the SSH connection is allowed.

-This helper is not a PAM module, but it does the job of one.
-Agent's binary is run as an external command using `pam_exec.so` with access to password.
+ssh-helper is not a PAM module, but it does the job of one. ssh-helper's binary is run as an external command using `pam_exec.so` with access to password.
 Graceful execution and exit of this command is a 'requisite' for authentication to be successful.
-If the OTP is not validated, the binary exits with a non-zero status and hence the desired effect is achieved.
+If the OTP is not validated, the binary exits with a non-zero status and hence the authentication fails.

-PAM modules are supposed to be shared object files and Go (currently) does not support creation of `.so` files.
-It was a choice between writing a PAM module in C and maintain it for all platforms vs using this workaround to get the job done, but with the convenience of using Go.
+PAM modules are supposed to be shared object files.
+A decisionto write an ssh-helper in Go was a choice between writing a PAM module in C and maintaining it for all platforms vs using this workaround to get the job done, but with the convenience of using Go.

 ## Usage
 -----